March 24 2022 | 11 Min Read

 That’ll depend on who you’re with

 Given that we all have somewhere to be, this short blog post isn’t the place to elaborate on all of that.
-But the SEC’s proposed Scope 3 ruling does give us an interesting hypothetical springboard from which to dive into a conversation about “us and them.”
+But the SEC’s past proposed Scope 3 rulings do give us an interesting hypothetical springboard from which to dive into a conversation about “us and them.”

-Let’s say this rule does come into effect (as just one example of any number of transformative events that may or may not happen in the near future)…
+Let’s say this rule does come into effect with a future date following yet another discussion (as just one example of any number of transformative events that may or may not happen in the near future)…

 … What happens next?